MicrosoftDocs/partner-center-pr.ko-kr/partner-center/partner-contribution-indicators.md

 ms.author: labrenne
 ms.localizationpriority: medium
 ms.custom: seodec18
-ms.openlocfilehash: 9f536fa19d9f6cc36c9206a45a900a8345fc896b
+ms.openlocfilehash: 7d478f8a90eee2bcfc15ef31407dee12de1eaa29
-ms.sourcegitcommit: 79731c2c06fc773fa7fb4007590c0e94d7f0d052
+ms.sourcegitcommit: 10d40d50a623ac6bce3496157695a7aca147d74a
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 11/19/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74197088"
+ms.locfileid: "74391662"
 ---
 # <a name="partner-contribution-indicators"></a>파트너 기여 지표

-Partner Contribution Indicators (PCI) provides a holistic measure of a partner’s impact in driving successful customer outcomes and therefore greater differentiation in the market when a partner attains and maintains the Cloud Business Applications competency.
+Partner Contribution Indicators (PCI) provides a holistic measure of a partner’s impact in driving successful customer outcomes for Dynamics 365.
+Partners receive greater differentiation in the market when they attain and maintain the Cloud Business Applications competency.
 Partners receive credit for key measures of customer success, such as successful deployments and increasing usage, and are rewarded for continuing to invest in and scale out their technical capabilities.

 ## <a name="scoring"></a>점수 매기기

-PCI provides a sophisticated, holistic view of a partner’s technical capabilities, their ability to drive customer success, and their sales performance.
+PCI provides a sophisticated, holistic view of your company’s technical capabilities, ability to drive customer success, and sales performance.
 PCI measures your company’s prior-year performance across seven key indicators:

 1. **Net new revenue** — Net new revenue across all sales channels for Microsoft Dynamics 365 products.
 2. **Net customer adds** — Net customers acquired for Dynamics 365 across all sales channels.